 The present document has a ten year time frame.
 However, it should be emphasized that ten years is a very long planning horizon for investments in technologies that are rapidly changing.
-For this reason an investment plan will necessarily be more specific for the first five years.
-For the next five years, 2011 - 2016, the plan can only give rough directions that will need to be carefully revised as the road ahead becomes clearer.
+Changing budgetary constraints further complicate the issue.
+For this reasons an investment plan can only give rough directions that will need to be carefully revised as the road ahead becomes clearer.